zh1huang/tp/docs/DeveloperGuide.md

 * Aspect: Indexes of items on the list are not in single sequential order (i.e 1, 2, 3...)
-    * Alternative 1 (current choice): Identical items are grouped together into a single entry, with their indexes being printed as a range. (e.g First entry of 5 identical items on the list will be grouped as index "001-005", instead of "1")
+    * Alternative 1 (current choice): Identical items are grouped together into a single entry, with their indexes being printed as a range. (e.g. First entry of 5 identical items on the list will be grouped as index "001-005", instead of "1")
-        * Pros: User can use `delete` or `edit` on a single item, instead of the whole group of identical items together (e.g If there are 5 identical items, but you only want to change 1 of them because perhaps they are damaged, and you want to add a remark)
+        * Pros: User can use `delete` or `edit` on a single item, instead of the whole group of identical items together (e.g. If there are 5 identical items, but you only want to change 1 of them because perhaps they are damaged, and you want to add a remark)
         * Cons: Looks less user-friendly
     * Alternative 2: The indexes of the list are printed in single sequential order.